tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 The table `cc-provenance-table.csv.gz` contains all provenance information.

 * `file_name` -- name of the file as our project named it inside the zip
-* `url` -- target url extracted from Common Crawl's index files
+* `url` -- target url extracted from Common Crawl's index files.
+Max length in this set is 6,771 characters.
 * `cc_digest` -- digest calculated by Common Crawl and extracted from the index files
 * `cc_http_mime` -- mime as extracted from Common Crawl's index files -- this derives from the http header
 * `cc_detected_mime` -- the detected mime as extracted from Common Crawl's index files.